 NEW!
 Check out our new Research Tutorials for more help.
 These brief videos will quickly put you on the right track at each step of the research process.

 Building a toolkit for research.
 Below are a suggested group of large interdisciplinary databases that cover a variety of disciplines across Northeastern.
 This is only a brief introduction to databases.
-Explore this guide and other guides in order to conduct more in-depth research in specific subject guides.
+Explore this guide and other guides in order to conduct more in-depth research in specific subject areas.

 A comprehensive interdisciplinary engineering database.
 Contains over 9 million records, and references to over 5000 international sources, including journals, conferences and trade publications, 1969 to present.